yomidevs/yomitan/docs/anki-integration.md

 竜巻
 ```

-Enter this list into the large text box in the `Anki Deck Generator` popup window.
+Enter this list into the large text box in the `Anki Note Generator` popup window.

 Next, select either `Send to Anki` or `Export to File`.

 **Send to Anki:**

-`Send to Anki` will send all the terms to the active Anki deck using the active Anki card format specified on the page.
-To change the active Anki deck or Anki card format, edit them in the `Configure Anki card format...` setting.
+`Send to Anki` will send all the terms to the active Anki deck using the active Anki model specified on the page.
+To change the active Anki deck or Anki model, edit them in the `Configure Anki card format...` setting.

-Make sure to confirm you are exporting to the correct deck and with the correct Anki card format.
-After the cards are sent to Anki there is no way to automatically undo the changes.
+Make sure to confirm you are exporting to the correct deck and with the correct Anki model.
+After the notes are sent to Anki there is no way to automatically undo the changes.

-To include media in cards sent to Anki, make sure to enable the `Add media to cards` option.
+To include media in notes sent to Anki, make sure to enable the `Add media to notes` option.
 Media includes audio, images, and svgs.
 Exporting with media may take significantly longer than without it.

 **Export to File:**